carloct/devlog/content/blog/laravel-psr-phpstorm-settings.md

 [https://github.com/dubreuia/intellij-plugin-save-actions](https://github.com/dubreuia/intellij-plugin-save-actions "Save Actions Plugin")

-Follow the installation instructions and Restart PhpStorm
+Follow the installation instructions and restart PhpStorm

 Open the Preferences panel again, and you will see a new menu **Save Actions** at the bottom